abledbody/Picotron-Wiki/picotron_api/userdata/readme.md

 The signature for these methods is `ud = lhs:op([rhs], [dest], [read_start], [write_start], [group_size], [read_increment], [write_increment], [group_count])`, but to build robust knowledge, this section will start with the most basic usage and gradually add additional features from each of the arguments.

-For the one-op methods, the `rhs` argument is completely ignored.
+For the one-op methods, the `rhs` argument is completely ignored, unless `lhs` is not a userdata.
 Without any arguments this will just apply the operation to every element in the userdata. `ud = lhs:abs()` will create a userdata `ud` which is identical to `lhs`, except every value will be absolute instead of signed.

 For the two-op methods, `rhs` is required, and will be applied just like the respective instruction the operation is named after. `ud = lhs:div(rhs)` will produce a userdata `ud` which is identical to `lhs`, except each element will be divided by the element in `rhs` which shares the same index. `ud = vec(1, 2):div(vec(2, 3))` will produce a userdata with the elements in index 0 and 1 being 1/2 and 2/3, respectively.